Brad Pitt (song)

 "Brad Pitt" is a song by Danish singer and songwriter MØ.
-It was released on 12 November 2021 as the third single from her third studio album Motordrome (2022), alongside "Goosebumps".
+It was released on 12 November 2021, as the third single from her third studio album Motordrome (2022).
+The song serves as a double A-side alongside "Goosebumps".
 Following the earlier singles "Live to Survive" and "Kindness", the track was described by MØ as exploring themes of self-identity and liberation.
 NME called it a "euphoric burst of electro-pop", while critics highlighted its lyrics rejecting fame as a prerequisite for love.

 Background

 "Brad Pitt" was released in 12 November 2021, alongside "Goosebumps" as part of a double single, following MØ's earlier 2021 singles "Kindness" and "Live to Survive", all of which appear on her third studio album Motordrome.
 In discussing the release, MØ explained that both tracks are about "remembering who you are", reflecting on themes of self-identity and liberation.
 She elaborated, "Remember that you can shine?
 Remember there's a chance of breaking out of the prison that is your mind?
 To actively move your body out of the loop and into the world".
 On 1 November, she confirmed the track's title and shared a pre-save link, following earlier teasers on social media that included handwritten lyrics and a short clip on TikTok.